ipod825/keraflow/README.md

 As its official description, [Keras](https://github.com/fchollet/keras) serves as an excellent front-end for graph based deep learning framework.
 However, from the point of view of soft-engineering, its API design and its complicated internal mechanism makes it hard to understand and cumbersome to extend.
 Therefore, I reimplement the core of Keras to provide:

-1. An simpler tensor linkage mechanism for developers to understand it.
+1. A simpler tensor linkage mechanism for developers to understand it.
 2. A cleaner and more consistent API for user to use and extend it.
 3. Some extra functionality not implemented in Keras.